 Directed by: Jacques Tourneur (Night of the Demon)

-The Thursday Horror Picture Show will screen The Comedy of Terrors Thursday, Sept.
-9, at 8 p.m. in the Cinema Lounge of The Carolina Asheville.
-Hosted by Xpress movie critics Ken Hanke and Justin Souther.
+The Thursday Horror Picture Show will screen Cat People Thursday, Dec.
+5, at 8 p.m. in the Cinema Lounge at The Carolina Asheville and will be hosted by Xpress movie critics Ken Hanke and Justin Souther.

 In Brief: The first and in some ways the best (certainly it made the most money) of the famous nine-movie series made by producer Val Lewton at RKO in the 1940s, Cat People (1942) offered audiences something a little different in that it suggested its horrors more than it depicted them.
 (Ironically, it also introduced a new kind of shock effect — one still in use today.)
 The story of a young Serbian immigrant (Simone Simon) who believes she will turn into a cat (specifically, a panther) should her husband (Kent Smith) make love to her, wasn’t quite like any horror movie before — nor was the film’s psychological approach.
 The style of the film would soon become its own formula — just as predictable as those it was trying to supplant — but here, it’s fresh and effective.